dxhub-apps/lexyhub/docs/backoffice-risk-register.md

 ## Risk controls

+The Supabase migration `0015_seed_risk_controls_and_register.sql` seeds each control with the real operational posture captured at the close of Sprint 4 so the admin workspace has meaningful data before the first sync runs.【F:supabase/migrations/0015_seed_risk_controls_and_register.sql†L6-L126】

 | ID | Control | Owner | Status signal |
 | --- | --- | --- | --- |
 | `f122a20a-1a42-4c76-ba28-4a38344a9534` | Crawler telemetry observability | Data Platform | Marks the control as `blocked`, `degraded`, or `warning` when crawler rows are missing, failing, or stale. |